China Wu Culture Expo Park: Wuxi City and Yangtze Delta

 In June, 2008, Wuxi municipal party committee, municipal government decided to build Wu Expo Park of China.
 It is a crucial strategic decision to optimize industrial structure, to improve district function, and to promote cultural strength and comprehensive competitive strength of Wuxi on the level of the scientific concept of development.
 In Powerful Province Construction Conference of the year 2009, Jiangsu provincial party committee and provincial government listed China Wu Culture Expo Park as a key cultural park of Jiangsu.

-In recent years, prominence is given to harmony and innovation in Wuxi New District with a view to building an innovation-based international high-tech city, upgrading and transforming the social and economic development quickly, favorably and comprehensively.
+In recent years, prominence has been given to harmony and innovation in Wuxi New District with a view to building an innovation-based international high-tech city, upgrading and transforming the social and economic development quickly, favorably and comprehensively.
 As a result, great achievements have been obtained in terms of social, economic, cultural and Party construction.
 The comprehensive power of this district takes a lead among 54 national high-tech development zones all over China.
 In 2008, Wuxi New District enjoyed a local GDP amounting to RMB 70.8 billion yuan, total financial revenue 14.38 billion yuan, local general budget revenue 6.1 billion yuan and total imports and exports USD 31.1 billion.
 The comprehensive economy equaled that of one of top 5 county-level powers in China.

 No.2 in science and technology innovative ability evaluation among National Hi-Tech Industrial Development Zones (National Science and Technology Department).

 The functional area of China Wu Culture Expo Park covers 18km2 and so does its radiating area.
 Not only does it contain the abundant remains of the Wu-Yue Culture, but also the original agricultural wetland, so that it's a treasure land deserving protection and development.
 In combination of the history and the modern, the culture and the ecology, the economy and the community, this park integrates culture, ecology, amusement, tourism and industry, based on the Hongshan Grand Ruins and the agricultural wetland.
 Targeting the harmony between Man, Nature and Community, projects such as "China Wu Culture Theme Park" and "Lianghong Series" will be constructed on a high level.

 Meanwhile, there will be "3 Zones, 2 Bases and 1 Platform" planned in this park, namely the zone of national Grade 5A Cultural, Ecological, Tourist Resort.